 Mary’s research adopts a socio-legal framework to explore, critique and impact the rights and treatment of victims of sexual violence in criminal justice systems.
 Mary’s research is international in scope and examines the rights and protections afforded to victims in policy and practice across England and Wales, Ireland and Australia.
 More broadly, Mary researches prosecutorial discretion and explores how access to justice is negotiated for victims in criminal trials.

 Mary has published in leading criminology and law journals, including in the British Journal of Criminology, Criminology & Criminal Justice and Monash University Law Review.
-Mary has secured a book contract with Routledge Publishers.
-Her book, Adversarial Justice and Victims’ Rights: Reconceptualising the Role of Sexual Assault Victims, will feature in Professor Sandra Walklate’s and Professor Kerry Carrington’s Victims, Culture and Society series in December 2019.
+Mary’s first book, Adversarial Justice and Victims’ Rights: Reconceptualising the Role of Sexual Assault Victims, has been published with Routledge (2020) and features in Professor Sandra Walklate’s and Professor Kerry Carrington’s highly distinguished Victims, Culture and Society series.
 In February 2019, Mary was nominated as a Semi-Finalist for The Bridge Create Change Award (Seven News Young Achiever Awards).

-Mary also conducts research in the areas of public criminology, newsmaking criminology and digital criminology.
-She is currently co-authoring a book titled, Criminology and the Media: International Experiences and Perspectives, with Dr Mark Wood (University of Melbourne) and Dr Imogen Richards (Deakin University).
+Mary also conducts research in the areas of public, newsmaking and digital criminology.
+She is currently co-authoring a book titled, Criminology and the Media: International Experiences and Perspectives, with Dr Mark Wood (Deakin University) and Dr Imogen Richards (Deakin University).
 This research project is the first to present a quantitative and qualitative analysis of criminologists’ perceptions and practices in relation to newsmaking and public criminology in an era of post-broadcast engagement.
 It accounts for criminologists’ perceptions of the benefits of public criminological scholarship, as well as perceived political, ethical and logistical limitations across Australia, New Zealand, Canada, the US, the UK, Africa and Ireland.

 Current research projects: